AbieFund/abie-archive/CONTRACT.md

 * `delegate`: Vote on behalf of 1 to 10 other members.
 * `beneficiary`: Submitted a proposal.
 Responsible for the project.
 * `reviewer`: Members ready to be randomly selected to review proposals.
 Has the power to confirm or change the voting mode.
-* `auditor`: Has the right to cancel the vote.
-There can be only 8 advisors in total.
+* `auditor`: Has the right to cancel the vote 7 days after the community vote (in situations defined below).
+There can be only 8 auditors in total.
+When members validate the 'Proof-of-Action' (verified photos), the 2 reviewers become auditors and 2 auditors become members.

 ## Add a member